ngphl/noteTaking/README.md

         - `routes`: Defines the API routes.
         - `config`: Contains database configuration.
         - `migrations`: Database migration files.
-        - `seeds`: Seed files to populate the database with initial data.
         - `.env`: Environment variables for sensitive information (ignored by git).

 2. **Frontend**: Provides a user interface for interacting with the application.